21. Integrative Analysis : WGS/NGS data¶

 Datatypes: Whole Genome Sequencing data and expression data

-- In this part R2 is used to provide information about how Whole Genome Sequencing (WGS) data can be viewed, shared and analysed.
-This is a specialized topic for which you need access to a dataset having such information.
+- In this part R2 is used to provide information about how Whole Genome Sequencing (WGS) data can be viewed, shared and analyzed.
+This is a specialized topic for which you need access to a dataset containing such information.
 Most likely close collaboration is needed to tailor your own data to your needs.

 21.2.
 Step 1: View circos files.¶

 To view circos plots of the sequenced genomes in R2, select Static circos files (v3) in Box 3 (Fig 1).

 Select a subset of samples by using the menu on the top.

 - Select inss (cat 3) from the select a track (subset) selection box.